apdd2003/trackit/readme.md

-# A Deal Site made in Django.
-A Clone of my earlier WordPress site.
+# A Deal site made in Django.

+## A Clone of my earlier WordPress site.